willstMSFT/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-overview-of-permissions.md

 | Lighthouse Operator | The Lighthouse Operator role is automatically assigned to users with GDAP permissions in a customer tenant.
 A user's permissions and management capabilities are defined by the associated GDAP permissions for each customer tenant that they manage.<br><br>Users in a Just-in-Time (JIT) agent support role who have no other GDAP permissions are assigned the Lighthouse Operator role only when they have elevated JIT permissions. |
 | Lighthouse Reader<sup>1</sup> | Assign the Lighthouse Reader role to users who need read-only access to data in Lighthouse, including read-only access to the Alerts, Baseline, and Tenants pages.<br><br>**Note:** GDAP permissions control which customer tenant information is viewable in Lighthouse (not including the Tenants page). |

-<sup>1</sup> Lighthouse Administrator and Lighthouse Reader roles only manage Lighthouse workloads.
+<sup>1</sup> Lighthouse Administrator and Lighthouse Reader roles don't provide access to customer data.
+Access to customer data is governed by the Lighthouse user's GDAP permissions.
+We recommend that you use GDAP reader roles across customer tenants to give Lighthouse users an aggregate view across all customer tenants.

 ## Lighthouse RBAC roles and capabilities

-The following table describes the actions that Lighthouse Account Managers can perform in Lighthouse.
+The following table describes the actions that the different RBAC roles can perform in Lighthouse.

+> [!NOTE]
+> Users with the Entra ID Global Reader role are automatically granted the Lighthouse Reader role.
+Users with the Entra ID Global Administrator role are automatically granted the Lighthouse Administrator role.

 | Area | Actions | Lighthouse&nbsp;Administrator | Lighthouse&nbsp;Account&nbsp;Manager | Lighthouse&nbsp;Operator | Lighthouse&nbsp;Reader |
 |---|---|:---:|:---:|:---:|:---:|